Genoplesium: Distribution and habitat

 Midge orchids mainly occur in Queensland, New South Wales, Victoria, Tasmania and South Australia.
 There is one species (G. calopterum) in New Caledonia and two (G. nudum and G. pumilum) in New Zealand.
 Most Genoplesium species occur in near-coastal regions but also grow in montane and sub-alpine areas.
 In Australia they are most common in moss beds over rock, in forest, woodland, heath and mallee.
 Genoplesium species in New Zealand grow in grassy places as well as in swamps and the New Caledonian species grows in stunted maquis.

 Ecology

 Some of the characteristics of the flowers of midge orchids, such as small size, dull colours and hairy parts waving in a breeze, suggest pollination by small flies.
 Some studies have suggested that the flowers are pollinated exclusively by flies of the Superfamily Chloropoidea (now in the Family Milichiidae).
 A few species, such as the New Zealand G. nudum appear to exclusively self-pollinate.

 Species list

-The species recognised by the World Checklist of Selected Plant Families as of July 2016 are:
+The species recognised by the Plants of the World Online as of July 2023 are: